Guides

 The second source of renewable energy that is going to be talked about in this article is Hydropower energy.

-The water that’s stored in the reservoir is then released in order to spin turbines to create electricity.
+The water that is stored in the reservoir is then released in order to spin turbines to create electricity.

-Countries with ample supply of flowing water such as China, Brazil, Canada, and the United States utilize Hydropower technology to create billions of kilowatt-hours of electricity each year.
+Countries with ample supply of flowing water such as China, Brazil, Canada, and the United States rely on Hydropower technology to create billions of kilowatt-hours of electricity each year.

 Let’s take a closer look at the advantages and disadvantages of Hydropower energy as a renewable source of energy for our future.